yguitton/training-material/events/2025-06-30-hts-workshop-freiburg.md

   - section: "Thursday: Metagenomics"
-    description:  We will do at least one coffee break in the morning, one in the afternoon, and 1h lunch break around noon.
+    description:  We will do at least one coffee break in the morning, one in the afternoon, and a one-hour lunch break around noon.
     tutorials:
       - type: custom
         name: "Start"